jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.25 PrewittFilter

-Performs a Prewitt edge-detection filter on an image..
+Performs a Prewitt edge-detection filter on an image.

 *Parameters*: